Skip to Content

 A TV works well and shows you videos after receiving input signals or video feedback from the cables and the cords.
 A TV going green indicates that these signals are uninterrupted or the display has been damaged.

-You should know that the display panels in a TV screen consist of red, green and blue pixels.
+You should know that the display panels on a TV screen consist of red, green, and blue pixels.
 A TV produces images by controlling the brightness of these pixels.

 When it loses control due to some reason, the pixels get unbalanced and a particular color dominates other pixels and is visible more.
 This means that the display of your TV is acting funky and you need to fix the issue.